 RESET is an active low reset that allows the outputs to be cleared to either zero scale or midscale.
 The clear code value is user selectable via the power-on reset select (RSTSEL) pin.
-It is necessary to keep RESET low for a minimum amount of time to complete the operation .
+It is necessary to keep RESET low for a minimum amount of time to complete the operation.
 When the RESET signal is returned high, the output remains at the cleared value until a new value is programmed.
 The outputs cannot be updated with a new value while the RESET pin is low.
 Also, a software executable reset function can reset the DAC to the power-on reset code.
 Command 0110 is designated for this software reset function (see Table 7).
-Any events on LDAC or RESET during power-on reset are ignored.
+Any events on LDAC during a power-on reset are ignored.
+If the RESET pin is pulled low at power-up, the device does not initialize correctly until the pin is released.